-A Dysfunctional family create the mess that we never intend to put ourselves in.
+A dysfunctional family creates the mess that we never intend to put ourselves in.

 I met PB on a trek to the hills some years ago.
 We didn’t talk much initially, but when we did, our stories resonated the same beats, echoing into the far distances stretching before us.